 The next morning we went whale watching by the shore of Tenerife.
 Every time we got close to marine animals I felt like a kid in the candy store; extremely excited, wide open eyes, smile from one ear to the other.

-Each day was very similar, when the sun rose, so did we.
-After breakfast we usually read books or relaxed under the sun, then the daily chores had to be done.
+Each day was very similar when the sun rose, so did we.
+After breakfast we usually read books or relax under the sun, then the daily chores had to be done.
 Going through the vegetables to throw out the rotten, polish the boat and clean up.
 One thing that always made me smile was the conversation with the captain, alias master chef on-board;

 – What time do you girls want lunch?